In investing, one often hears that they should be “properly diversified.” What does that mean?

 Diversification helps by spreading single-stock risk among many stocks.

 Risk is based on probabilities.
-You want to estimate the probabilities of bad things happening plus the magnitude of damage if they happen.
+It’s the product of the probability of bad things happening times the magnitude of damage if they occur.

 Say that you have decided that, in your dividend growth portfolio, there is a 3% chance each year that one of your stocks will cut or suspend its dividend.
 That’s just a guess, but it’s an educated guess.